 Flying close to terrain should involve increasing your speed by decreasing your angle of attack, and flying down to a terrain feature or a spot on the wall.
 You should never ever attempt to "fly over" something - instead, fly down to targets.
 Flying close to the wall, laterally, will require a rapid horizontal trajectory adjustment, which is not a wingsuit's strong point.
 Wingsuits don't "carve", instead they "drift" in a turn, probably much more than you realize.
 So never put yourself into a position that will require a turn to miss an object.
 To put it simply, the easiest way to fly close to something is to dive down at a piece of terrain that requires a comparatively steep glide angle to reach.
 You will then have plenty of speed and energy to use to "pull up" ("pulling up" is literally inaccurate, but perhaps best describes the act of momentarily converting speed to an increased glide angle) and clear the object comfortably.

 Both my personal experience and also the circumstances of most wingsuit fatalities suggest that turns near terrain are probably the most difficult and dangerous part of proximity flying.
 Flying a line that requires a turn in order to avoid terrain can be complex, and the severity of the turn is proportionate to the complexity and danger of it.
 Plenty of proximity fun can be had with relatively straight lines, so save the turns for later and begin executing them very carefully.
-While you are skydiving it is not possible to understand the amount of drift or slide that you are experiencing in a turn but, believe me, it's a lot.
+While you are skydiving it is not possible to understand the amount of drift or slide that you are experiencing in a turn but, believe me, it is significant.
 Flying a wingsuit is much more like driving a go-kart on an oiled slick-track with bald tires than it is like driving a real sports car.
 You may feel like a quickly-banked wingsuit turn is efficient, but you won't understand the amount of drift (and sink) until you can measure it while flying over something.
 Detecting drift while turning near a wall can also be difficult due to the need for highly acute depth perception, which no one has in their peripheral vision at very high speeds.
 Perhaps the best way to practice this is to fly a slalom course with only one gate.
 Pick a point of reference beneath your glide path, with clear air ahead and below, and make a turn around it.
 You may find that your turn goes wider than you originally expected.

 In summary: master your suit first in the skydive environment, and then in the BASE environment during straight jumps away from the wall.
 Never try to fly over something, always fly down to it.
 And be careful with the turns.
 Most of all: fly only for yourself!
-Forget about the video and just focus on enjoying the fact that no matter how simple your flight is, you're a very lucky human being!
+Forget about the video and just focus on enjoying the fact that no matter how simple your flight is, you're a very lucky human being.
 We live in an amazing time, and we should all be very thankful.
 I know I am.